Skip to main content

 My friend, the pastor I mentioned earlier, told us that they had a few people leave the church after a rather large purchase was made.
 The church members were upset with how money was being spent and felt that the leadership was being irresponsible with the church money.
 They felt that there was no communication to the congregation prior to the purchase.

 Members may disagree with why church leadership makes certain decisions or spends money, but when they understand why the church does what it does, they are more apt to support decisions.
-When your leadership has decided on something big, it's vital to have a process in place to share that information with staff, volunteers, and church members.
+When your leadership has decided on something big, it's vital to have a process in place to share that information with staff, church volunteers you manage, and your members.

 Make sure to share the news before it hits the rumor mill and spreads like wildfire.
 It is much easier to control what is communicated on the front end than trying to clear the mess and rumors from the back end.